 Quick replies is a feature that enables you to provide contacts on IP messaging channels such as Facebook Messenger, Viber, and Telegram with a predefined set of responses.

 Send to All Numbers for Each Contact

-Check the 'Send to all contact addresses' setting to include each phone number for contacts who have multiple phone numbers attached to their profile.
+Check the "All Destinations" setting to include each address for contacts who have multiple addresses attached to their profile.

 SMS Character Limit